dreamcatcher-tech/network/Inbox/2022-12-21 0957 API Marketplace.md

 Certification of results gives provable api performance monitoring.
 Errors in the api can be tackled by workers in the api marketplace, so it keeps your code maintained.
 Errors are replayable.
+API key management and rotation.
+Small group teaming where you have a cluster of people sharing the api key.
+Invite a competitive service to appear that does the equivalent thing, better - starts by knowing the api shape, Allow interchange between multiple similar apis, then make a pure service that targets the standard api directly, rather than a translation.
+Offer shared  / multi target api service, where results from multiple sources are combined.